Board of Education elections

 Meet the candidates

-On May 17, voters will select three board members from the following candidates (listed alphabetically).
-These positions are unpaid and each carry a three-year term.
+On May 16, voters will select three board members from the following candidates (listed in the order they will appear on the ballot):